aisamanra/ndbl/README.md

 A _comment_ is introduced by any whitespace (including newlines) followed by a pound sign (`#`) and lasts until the end of a line.
-This means that a key cannot begin with the `#` character, but that a `#` character can occur as a constitutent of a key-value pair.
+This means that a key cannot begin with the `#` character, but that a `#` character can occur as a constitutent of a key-value pair, including as a trailing character.

 A _key-value pair_ consists of a string of at least length one, followed by a equals sign (`=`) and subsequently by a string of at least zero.
+The key must be a bare string, and can contain any printable non-whitespace character except the equals sign (`=`) and additionally must not begin with a pound sign (`#`).
+It is acceptable for a key to contains a pound sign if it is not the first character of the key.
-The value may be quoted, in which case it is allowed to contain any printable character, including the equals sign, whitespace, and newlines.
+The value may be quoted with double quotes (`"`), in which case it is allowed to contain any printable character, including the equals sign, whitespace, and newlines.
+Quoted values understand the escape sequences `\\` for a backslash and `\"` for a double quote; no other escape sequences are provided.
-An unquoted value is allowed to contain any non-whitespace character except the equals sign.
+An unquoted value is allowed to contain any printable non-whitespace character except the equals sign.
 The value can be zero length.
 No spaces are allowed around the equals sign.

-A _group_ is a multiset of key-value pairs.
+A _group_ is a sequence of key-value pairs.
 A group is introduced by a non-indented key-value pair; all subsequent key-value pairs on the same line, as well as any key-value pairs on subsequent indented lines, belong to the same group.